MicrosoftDocs/power-platform/power-platform/admin/finance-operations-storage-capacity.md

 The finance and operations storage capacity report shows how much finance and operations storage your organization is using compared with how much its license entitles it to.

 > [!IMPORTANT]
-> This report allows you to manage your storage more efficiently.
-If the storage consumption goes over the entitled limit, we encourage you to manage the excess consumption by deleting unused data or purchasing additional operations storage capacity.
+> This report helps you manage your storage more effectively.
+If you use more storage than your plan includes, please remove data you don’t need or buy more storage.
 >
-> At this time, exceeding storage entitlements does not directly impact the availability of the service.
-Data stored within the service remains durable, regardless of whether storage consumption exceeds entitlements.
+> Currently, exceeding storage entitlements does not affect the availability of the service.
+Data stored in the service remains durable even if you go over your storage limit.
 >
-> Universal License Terms for Online Services ([link](https://www.microsoft.com/licensing/terms/product/ForOnlineServices/EAEAS)) apply when a customer's storage consumption exceeds Online Service’s documented entitlement(s).
+> The Universal License Terms for Online Services ([link](https://www.microsoft.com/licensing/terms/product/ForOnlineServices/EAEAS)) apply to your organization’s use of the Online Service, including consumption that exceeds the Online Service’s documented entitlements or usage limits.
-> - Customer must acquire and assign the appropriate subscription licenses required for its use of each Online Service.
-Usage exceeding the Online Service’s documented entitlement(s) and/or usage limits require additional purchase of licenses to cover overage.
+>
+>Your organization must have the right licenses for the storage you use.
+>- If you use more than your documented entitlements or usage limits, you must buy additional licenses.
-> - Storage consumption exceeding the Online Service’s documented entitlement(s) may result in suspension of the Online Service.
-> - Microsoft will provide reasonable notice before suspending an Online Service for storage consumption that exceeds the Online Service’s documented entitlement(s).
+>- If your storage consumption exceeds the documented entitlements or usage limits, we may suspend use of the Online Service.
+Microsoft will provide reasonable notice before suspending your Online Service.

 ## Licenses for finance and operations storage